 This is a very rough first draft (errors and all) of the first three chapters of a book I’m currently working on.
 A book that will cover the history of the British game development scene of the 80s and 90s.
 Each chapter of the book will cover a company from the start up to the very end.
-The final product will be much better as I have big plans for the final design.
+The final product will be much better as I have big plans for the final design and many more companies to cover.
 This is just meant as a taster of what is to come…

 Everybody is aware of the infamous Video Game Crash of 1983 right?
 For those not in the know, please allow me to give you a brief synopsis.